Amazon Bedrock

 Overview

-The AWS Bedrock integration allows you to easily connect your Bedrock model invocation logging and runtime metrics to Elastic for seamless collection of invocation logs and runtime metrics to monitor usage.
+The Amazon Bedrock integration allows you to easily connect your Amazon Bedrock model invocation logging and runtime metrics to Elastic for seamless collection of invocation logs and runtime metrics to monitor usage.

 Elastic Security can leverage this data for security analytics including correlation, visualization and incident response.
 With invocation logging, you can collect the full request and response data, and any metadata associated with use of your account.